ciz/microcorruption/README.md

 The CTF can be found at: https://microcorruption.com/about

 We're connected to a fictional device that controls the door to a warehouse.
-The goal is to find an input that unlocks the door lock.
+The goal is to unlock the door, either by finding the password or by exploiting a bug in the lock's code.
 The challenges are progressively hard.
 Ranging from (for me) minutes, for the first ones, to days, for the last two.